Fewes/BNAO/README.md

 * Can bake objects with or without occlusion from other scene objects.
 * Can convert normal maps from tangent to object space and vice-versa.

+# Requirements
+BNAO runs on regular (as in, not compute) shaders and thus does not demand much from your GPU.
+However, it does require support for floating point and shadow map format render textures.
+To check if this is supported on your platform, use these functions:
+SystemInfo.SupportsRenderTextureFormat(RenderTextureFormat.ARGBFloat);
+SystemInfo.SupportsRenderTextureFormat(RenderTextureFormat.Shadowmap);

 # What are bent normals?
 ![alt text](https://raw.githubusercontent.com/Fewes/BNAO/master/BentNormalsExample.gif)
 Bent normal maps store the direction of least occlusion (in other words, the direction in which the most ambient light is coming from) in a texture.